A hub for all things Suda51 related that aren’t covered in their own subsection.

 Super Fire Pro Wrestling Special

-Suda51’s very first outing as a writer; He is responsible for the “Champion Road” scenario in the game, following the career of rising star Morio Sumisu, which has been partially translated by Shadowmaster.
-An interactive version of the translation is also available.
+Suda51’s very first outing as a writer; he is responsible for the “Champion Road” scenario in the game, following the career of rising star Morio Sumisu.
+We have produced a video translation, and an earlier text translation is also available.

 S.U.D.A.